gnewton/chidley/README.md

 * `"-": "_"`
 * `".": "_dot_"`

-Note that the original XML names are used in the struct xml annotations for the element.
+Note that the original XML names are used in the struct XML and JSON annotations for the element.

 ### Go struct name prefix
 `chidley` by default prepends a prefix to struct identifiers.
 The default is `Chi` but this can be changed with the `-e` flag.
 If changed from the default, the new prefix must start with a capital letter.